ModusCreateOrg/devops-infra-demo/README.md

     # check to see if everything worked - use the same variables here as above
     terraform destroy -var 'domain=example.net'

+Alternatively, use the wrapper script in `bin/terraform.sh` which will work interactively or from CI:

+   bin/terraform.sh plan
+   bin/terraform.sh apply
+   bin/terraform.sh plan-destroy
+   bin/terraform.sh destroy

 This assumes that you already have a Route 53 domain in your AWS account created.
 You need to either edit variables.tf to match your domain and AWS zone or specify these values as command line `var` parameters.

 The application loads an image from Google storage.
-To get it loading correctly, look in the X file and replace `example-media-website-storage.storage.googleapis.com` with a DNS reference for your Google storage location.
+To get it loading correctly, edit the `application/assets/css/main.css` file and replace `example-media-website-storage.storage.googleapis.com` with a DNS reference for your Google storage location.

 # Modus Create